Rugby: Japan assistant coach nixes move to take over Irish club side

 Brown spent four years as an assistant coach under Joseph at the Highlanders, winning the 2016 Super Rugby title, before taking over as head coach following Joseph's move to Japan in August 2016.

-He is not the first Japan-linked coach linked with the Connacht job, with a number of other media outlets saying the job will go to Jono Gibbes, who was an assistant coach under John Kirwan at the 2007 Rugby World Cup.
+He is not the first Japan-linked coach linked with the Connacht job, with a number of other media outlets saying the job will go to Jono Gibbes, whose brother Chris was an assistant coach under John Kirwan at the 2007 Rugby World Cup.

 ==Kyodo